From our private database of 36,900+ case briefs...

 Facts

-The New York Times Co., and the Washington Post (defendants), published excerpts from a top secret study of the Vietnam War conducted by United States Department of Defense.
-The United States government (plaintiff) brought suit against the New York Times in district court seeking injunctions precluding publication of these excerpts on the grounds that doing so would jeopardize national security.
-The district court refused to issue such injunctions.
-While the appellate trial was taking place, the United States Supreme Court granted certiorari.
+Two newspapers, the New York Times and the Washington Post (defendants), published excerpts from a top-secret study of the Vietnam War conducted by the United States Department of Defense.
+They indicated that more articles based on the leaked study were forthcoming.
+In separate actions in federal district courts, the United States government (plaintiff) brought suit against the New York Times and the Washington Post seeking injunctions preventing the publication of additional material on the grounds that it might jeopardize national security.
+The District Court for the Southern District of New York and the District Court for the District of Columbia refused to issue such injunctions.
+The District of Columbia Circuit affirmed, refusing to issue an injunction limiting publication by the Washington Post.
+However, the Second Circuit issued a temporary injunction restricting publication by the New York Times pending additional district-court proceedings.
+The United States Supreme Court granted certiorari almost immediately.

 Rule of Law